Skip to Main Content

 English Bay's Back Bar Problem (and How Bayside Solves It)

 The stretch of Davie Street approaching English Bay has long been better known for its proximity to the beach than for any particular depth of drinking culture.
 Most spots along this corridor lean into the sunset view and treat the spirits list as an afterthought.
-Bayside Lounge, at 1755 Davie St, operates on a different premise: the setting is a given, but the back bar is the argument.
+Bayside Lounge, at 1755 Davie St, Vancouver, is a casual bar with a 4.3 Google rating from 770 reviews, and the back bar is the argument.

 That positioning matters in a city where cocktail credibility tends to cluster elsewhere.
 Vancouver's most technically driven bars, including Botanist Bar in the Fairmont Pacific Rim and Laowai on the eastern edge of downtown, have established the city's reputation for serious program-led drinking.
 Bayside occupies a different position in that map: a neighbourhood-anchored room where the view draws the crowd in and the curation is what keeps them talking.